-Quality teams at transplant centres can use the Clinical Handbook to compare local practices to those outlined in the Handbook with the goal of reducing unnecessary practice variations and optimizing resource utilization.
-Furthermore, it can be used by transplant centres to guide the development of policies, procedures, and processes such as Standard Operating Procedures (SOPs), order sets, and medical directives.
+Quality teams at Ontario's lung transplant centres can use the Clinical Handbook to reduce unnecessary practice variations and optimize resource utilization within the program.
+Furthermore, it can be used by other provincial or national transplant centres or healthcare programs to guide the development of policies, procedures, and processes such as Standard Operating Procedures (SOPs), order sets, and medical directives.

-Additionally, current performance indicators provided by TGLN will allow transplant centres to measure process and outcome improvements at both the local and provincial level.
-Any quality improvements efforts undertaken by each site may be monitored overtime to evaluate whether the change was effective, and/or impacted other parts of the transplant system.
+Additionally, current performance indicators provided by TGLN will allow Toronto General Hospital and The Hospital for Sick Children to measure process and outcome improvements at both the local and provincial level.
+Any quality improvements efforts undertaken by each site may be monitored over time to evaluate whether the change was effective, and/or impacted other parts of the transplant system.